Last updated: 8 Jan 2021 | Reading time: 5 minutes | Watch time: 1.5 minutes

 |Platforms||Desktop, mobile, consoles, router, browsers and smart TV||Desktop, mobile, router, browsers, consoles, smart TVs, Kindle Fire, Nook and more|

 |Speed test||D: 50.6 | U: 18.2||D: 48.8 | U: 11.8|

 |P2P test||✔ (performed better)||✔|

 |Buy||Surfshark Website||ExpressVPN website|

 Surfshark supports popular devices, while ExpressVPN can be installed on more than fifteen platforms.
-The good thing about Surfshark is that you can connect as many devices as you want.
+The good thing about Surfshark is that you can use the services on unlimited devices.